-Ind 17.4 ER Programs are also invited to report on changes in major drivers in the ER Accounting Area, any Displacement risks associated with those drivers, and any lessons from the ER Programs' efforts to mitigate potential Displacement N.A Only applicable at the time of verification.
-C 18 The ER Program is designed and implemented to prevent and minimize the risk of reversals and addre long-term sustainability of ERs ss the Ind 18.1 The ER Program has undertaken an assessment of the anthropogenic and natural risk of reversals that might affect ERs during the Term of the ERPA and has assessed, as feasible, the potential risk of reversals after the end of the Term of the ERPA [Identification of risk of Reversals 12.1] YES While an assessment of the anthropogenic and natural risks of reversals has been carried out, there is no clea differentiation of risks during the term of the ERPA and after the end of the term of the ERPA.
-This needs to b Ind 18.2 The ER Program demonstrates how effective ER Program design and implementation will mitigate significant risks of Reversals identified in the assessment to the extent possible, and will address the sustainability of ERs, both during the Term of the ERPA, and beyond the Term of the ERPA [ER Program design features to prevent and mitigate Reversals 12.2] YES Information has been provided on how the Program will mitigate risks and address the sustainability of ERs (1 11.1).
-In the earlier ER-PD it was not clearly justified proposed ER activities will be able to mitigate the risks or reversals, some of which were identified as; higher prices for commodities, that could lead to a major reversa use.
-In addition, rubber as a commercial commodity has expanded rapidly in the NCC due to government sup programs and high prices in the past decade and the difference between national and provincial land use plan policies and measures.
-In the current ER-PD, the description of safeguard measures and how Vietnam meets safeguard policies set by the World Bank is quite clear, and the issue of the risk of conversion of low value nar forests to cassava and rubber has now been addressed and strengthened through Directive 13/13/CT-TW of 2 While the TAP commends Vietnam for recognizing the threat and has expressed optimism that the risk of suc conversion remains low, due to existing government policies, the TAP also notes that national and provincial do not always work in concert and this could place natural forests at risk of further conversion.
-Vietnam shou therefore put in place measures to deal with this particular issue. f I in land port nning tural 2017. h policies The ER-PD has indicated Option 2 to develop an ER Program CF Buffer.
-The determination of the reversal set percentage, based on guidance provided, is provided in Annex 4 (Table 4.1).
-It does not provide details on ho reversal risk choices (high, medium, low) were derived.
-The TAP notes that the final ER-PD has increased the Reversal Risk Set Aside for Risk B, which the TAP views a appropriate.
-S
+Ind 17.4 ER Programs are also invited to report on changes in major drivers in the ER Accounting Area, any Displacement risks associated with those drivers, and any lessons from the ER Programs' efforts to mitigate potential Displacement

+C 18 The ER Program is designed and implemented to prevent and minimize the risk of reversals and address the long-term sustainability of ERs

+Ind 18.1 The ER Program has undertaken an assessment of the anthropogenic and natural risk of reversals that might affect ERs during the Term of the ERPA and has assessed, as feasible, the potential risk of reversals after the end of the Term of the ERPA

+[Identification of risk of Reversals 12.1]

+While an assessment of the anthropogenic and natural risks of reversals has been carried out, there is no clear differentiation of risks during the term of the ERPA and after the end of the term of the ERPA.
+This needs to be added.

+Ind 18.2 The ER Program demonstrates how effective ER Program design and implementation will mitigate significant risks of Reversals identified in the assessment to the extent possible, and will address the sustainability of ERs, both during the Term of the ERPA, and beyond the Term of the ERPA

+[ER Program design features to prevent and mitigate Reversals 12.2]

+Information has been provided on how the Program will mitigate risks and address the sustainability of ERs (Table 11.1).
+In the earlier ER-PD it was not clearly justified proposed ER activities will be able to mitigate the risks of reversals, some of which were identified as; higher prices for commodities, that could lead to a major reversal in land use.
+In addition, rubber as a commercial commodity has expanded rapidly in the NCC due to government support programs and high prices in the past decade and the difference between national and provincial land use planning policies and measures.
+In the current ER-PD, the description of safeguard measures and how Vietnam meets safeguard policies set by the World Bank is quite clear, and the issue of the risk of conversion of low value natural forests to cassava and rubber has now been addressed and strengthened through Directive 13/13/CT-TW of 2017.
+While the TAP commends Vietnam for recognizing the threat and has expressed optimism that the risk of such conversion remains low, due to existing government policies, the TAP also notes that national and provincial policies do not always work in concert and this could place natural forests at risk of further conversion.
+Vietnam should therefore put in place measures to deal with this particular issue.

+The ER-PD has indicated Option 2 to develop an ER Program CF Buffer.
+The determination of the reversal set aside percentage, based on guidance provided, is provided in Annex 4 (Table 4.1).
+It does not provide details on how the reversal risk choices (high, medium, low) were derived.

+The TAP notes that the final ER-PD has increased the Reversal Risk Set Aside for Risk B, which the TAP views as appropriate.